MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 1. On the blade for your Azure Cognitive Search resource, select the **Indexers** tab (<u>not</u> *Indexes*), where **margies-indexer** should be listed.
 2. Select **margies-indexer** and view the **Indexer Definition (JSON)** page.
 This shows a JSON definition for your indexer, which maps fields extracted from document content and metadata (in the **fieldMappings** section), and values extracted by skills in the skillset (in the **outputFieldMappings** section), to fields in the index.
-3. In the **fieldMappings** section, after the existing mapping for the **metadata_storage_path** value to the base-64 encoded key field, add another mapping to map the same value to the **url** field, so that the entire **fieldMappings** section looks like this (be sure to include the comma between the existing mapping and the new one):
+3. In the **fieldMappings** list, add a comma after the existing mapping for the **metadata_storage_path** value to the base-64 encoded key field; and then add the following JSON to map the same value to the **url** field, but without the Base-64 encoding:

 ```
-"fieldMappings": [
 {
-    "sourceFieldName": "metadata_storage_path",
-    "targetFieldName": "metadata_storage_path",
-    "mappingFunction": {
-        "name": "base64Encode",
-        "parameters": null
-        }
-    },
-    {
     "sourceFieldName" : "metadata_storage_path",
     "targetFieldName" : "url"
 }
-],

 ```

 All of the other metadata and content field in the source document are implicitly mapped to fields of the same name in the index.

-4. At the end of the **ouputFieldMappings** section, add the following mapping to map the **sentimentScore** value extracted by your sentiment skill to the **sentiment** field you added to the index:
+4. At the end of the **ouputFieldMappings** section, add the following mapping to map the **sentimentScore** value extracted by your sentiment skill to the **sentiment** field you added to the index (remember to separate it from the previous mapping with a comma!):

 ```
-,
 {
     "sourceFieldName": "/document/sentimentScore",
     "targetFieldName": "sentiment"